 To become inspired by the great deeds of great men is to obtain the motivation to do similar things.
-We become great partly by seeing what other great men did and being inspired to do such things ourselves.
-But while beholding the great deeds of others gives us the motivation to be like them, it doesn’t equip us to achieve what they achieved.
-We can admire other men, but that won’t necessarily make us more like them.
+But while we can admire other men, that won’t necessarily make us more like them.
 In order to become like those we admire, we must not only admire them, we must do what they did.

-It is tempting to look back on the education of these great Americans and think that what they did is too difficult for the students of today.
+It is tempting to look back on the education of these great Americans and think that their course of education is too difficult for the students of today.
 But that would be a grave mistake.
-Yes, they enjoyed some advantages over us, mostly in terms of having fewer distractions, but that is something we have the power to control.
 The fact is that we have advantages they didn’t have.
-For example, the educational resources available to colonial children were not only harder to find, but of vastly inferior quality.
+For example, the educational resources available to colonial children were not only harder to find, but of vastly inferior quality than today.

-We can, moreover, say we lack their fortitude, but that is not something they brought to their education; rather, it is a benefit they received from it.
+We can, moreover, say we lack their fortitude, but that is not something they brought to their education—it is a benefit they received from it.

 Education is the cultivation of wisdom and virtue.
 In deciding how to accomplish this with our own children, we would do well to see how it was done in a time when wisdom and virtue were more prevalent than in our own.